ANDERSEN AIR FORCE BASE, Guam --

 Marines and sailors with Marine Aircraft Group 12, Marine Aviation Logistics Squadron 12, Marine Fighter Attack Squadron 115, Marine All-Weather Fighter Attack Squadron 242 and Strike Fighter Squadron 94 volunteered in a community relations event at the Guam Department of Youth Affairs, a correctional facility for troubled youth, Dec.
 10, as part of a monthlong deployment to the region.

-ANDERSEN AIR FORCE BASE, Guam -- The purpose of the event was to enhance camaraderie, unit cohesion and give back to the community.
+The purpose of the event was to enhance camaraderie, unit cohesion and give back to the community.

 The children were excited to see the Marines and sailors, and the Marines and sailors in turn were excited to help and interact with DYA clients.